Create a report in the Power BI service by importing a dataset

 Import the dataset

-We'll create the report in a Power BI service workspace, so select an existing workspace or create a new one.
+We'll create the report in a Power BI service workspace, so select an existing workspace or create a one.

 Select Files and navigate to the location where you saved the Retail Analysis sample.